Brunswick Area Transportation Study (BATS) Metropolitan Planning Organization (MPO) Metropolitan Transportation Plan (MTP)

 • Cost Constrained

 BRUNSWICK AREA TRANSPORTATION STUDY 30-DAY PUBLIC COMMENT PERIOD NOTICEOn July 1, 2020 BATS opened a 30-day public comment period for the draft 2045 MTP with St. Simons Island Sector Study.
-The The draft plan documents can be viewed using the links below:

 The draft documents are also available at the following locations: